 Why Balsamic Asparagus and Mushrooms are Healthy

 Mushrooms are a superfood with so many nutritional and holistic medicinal benefits4!
-Asparagus is a very nutrient-packed vegetable as well with fiber, folate, vitamin A, vitamin C, vitamin E, vitamin K, as well as chromium – a trace mineral that enhances the ability of insulin to transport glucose from the bloodstream into cells5.
+Asparagus is packed with nutrients and vitamins, such as folate, vitamin A, vitamin C, vitamin E, and vitamin K. Moreover, it contains chromium, a mineral that enhances the ability of insulin to transport glucose from the bloodstream into cells5.

-The way I’d like to serve this dish is over wild rice, which is both double the protein as well as a complete protein (containing all essential amino acids) but is pricey and sometimes hard to find at the grocery store 2.
-You can also choose to serve over a multigrain or brown rice which contains a comparable amount of fiber and minerals.
+The way I’d like to serve this dish is over wild rice, which is both double the protein as well as a complete protein (containing all essential amino acids).
+You can also choose to serve over multigrain or brown rice which contains a comparable amount of fiber and minerals.

 I love balsamic!
 It is pretty much the only thing I put on my salads now.
 This balsamic sauce concoction reduces down a bit to make a nice sauce for the rice.
 Make sure you scoop some extra sauce on your dish!
-Balsamic is absolutely guilt free in that the benefits are numerous – among them improving your skin, reducing your blood sugar, and aiding in healthy weight loss 3.
+Moreover, it can help improve your skin, reduce your blood sugar, and aid in healthy weight loss 3.